Kimi vs ChatGPT

 The Quick Verdict

-Kimi wins open weights, token cost, and long-context agents (262K–1M).
-ChatGPT wins polished UX, ecosystem, and enterprise compliance.
+Kimi wins on open weights, long-context API cost, agent swarms, and Chinese/bilingual work.
+ChatGPT wins as the polished default assistant and Western enterprise path.

 Independent Analysis